-Online predator Cameron Stuart Hore has been jailed for four years and one month for offending that included posing as a young woman online to sexually exploit young victims.
+An online predator has been jailed for four years and one month for offending that included posing as a young woman online to sexually exploit victims.

-Hore, 28, had admitted 12 charges before his sentencing in the High Court at Christchurch: two of blackmail, two of obtaining credit by deception, and eight of sexual exploitation or attempted sexual exploitation.
+Cameron Stuart Hore, 28, had admitted 12 charges before his sentencing today in the High Court in Christchurch - two of blackmail, two of obtaining credit by deception and eight of sexual exploitation or attempted sexual exploitation.

-The victims were found after police seized Hore's computer after a complaint and analysed just one month of the 9306 chat logs accumulated over 15 months from September 2009 to November 2010.
+The victims were found after police seized Hore's computer after a complaint and analysed only one month of the 9306 chat logs accumulated over 15 months from September 2009 to November 2010.

 Nine of the 14 victims traced from that month were willing to talk to police.

 Crown prosecutor Pip Currie said it had been premeditated and planned offending, using false identities to obtain personal details.
 The offending occurred on the internet and by text, and there was sexual offending on occasions when face-to-face contact occurred.

 "There has been ongoing manipulation of boys and young men for his own sexual gratification," she told the court.

 The victims had been aged from 11 to 19.

 "This offending didn't surface because most of these young men were either unaware that there was anything sinister or untoward - they thought they were dealing with a young woman - and also because of their embarrassment about what had occurred," Currie said.

 Hore was assessed as being at moderate to high risk of reoffending.